EMPLOYING STAFF USING A DUTCH COMPANY

 The company that makes the workforce available receives compensation for this from the company to which the workforce has been made available.

 The manpower made available works under the supervision and management of the company to which he has been made available.

-Please see the next links for information and the basis for registration:
+Please view this link for information and the basis for registration:

 In case your Dutch company is hiring our workers to Dutch customers, it’s likely that your customers might require you to open a so-called G-account.
 Your customer will pay the invoices to your G-Account, which ensures that the tax authorities get paid (taxes and social contributions), therefore the G-account works like an escrow account in some way.

-The request to release an amount can be done at any time through a special form (see link below) explaining that a surplus exists and this amount should be released.
+The request to release an amount can be done at any time through a special form (see this link) explaining that a surplus exists and this amount should be released.
 The tax authorities will decide by formal decision.